 - Foster bipartisan relationships with individuals, institutions, and organizations to positively influence and gain support for initiatives

 - Ensure Mercy For Animals’ compliance with state and federal laws regarding lobbying and lobbyist registration

 - Adhere to all people operations and administrative policies and procedures

 - Perform any other duties assigned

 Your qualifications will take our government affairs department to the next level:

-- Deep understanding of U.S. congressional and cabinet policymaking processes and the role of think tanks, associations, and NGOs, with a proven ability to develop and implement strategies to influence these processes
+- Understanding of U.S. federal policymaking processes and a proven ability to develop and implement strategies to influence these processes

-- Good judgment and strong political acumen, with the ability to identify and influence critical legislators, mobilize allies, and maintain relationships with key stakeholders
+- Good judgment and a strong sense of political discernment, with the ability to identify threatening legislation and opportunities for positive reform

-- Ability to anticipate emerging issues, prioritize and balance competing issues, and direct resources accordingly
+- Ability to anticipate emerging issues and political trends, prioritize and balance competing issues, and direct resources accordingly

 - High level of integrity and strong interpersonal skills, with the ability to build and maintain trusted relationships